DataDog/datadog-operator/docs/install-openshift.md

       criSocketPath: /var/run/crio/crio.sock
       kubelet:
         # This is needed if the kubelet certificate is self-signed.
-        # Alternatively, the CA certificate used to create the kubelet certificate can be mounted.
+        # Alternatively, the CA certificate used to sign the kubelet certificate can be mounted.
         tlsVerify: false
     override:
       nodeAgent: